Why is Bukit Bintang a great place to stay in Kuala Lumpur for the Holidays?

 Massage parlors have mushroomed across the whole neighborhood and in the evening you will be approached by a number of people carrying posters for various massage parlors.
 These parlors are quite popular with Arab men and women alike.

 Pimps do not hesitate to approach single men and high-class escorts and prostitutes operate through these pimps on the side street.
 This is one of the many attractions that bring tourists to this neighborhood in Kuala Lumpur.

 Hotels in Bukit Bintang - Kuala Lumpur - Malaysia

 In recent years the area has undergone a lot of development and received a facelift.
 With easy access to public transport and tourist activities, it has recaptured the attention of tourists and boasts about late-night activities over the weekend.
-Some of my favorite hotels I have stayed at in Bukit Bintang Includes:
+Some of my favorite hotels I have stayed at in Bukit Bintang Include:

 Benefits: Ideally located within a walking distance from Changkat Bukit Bintang.
 Access to public transport 24x7.